Melkoroth/AIDEdevelopmentHardware/README.md

 Both perform the same duties of managing a presence sensor.
 The difference is that in PHATSim the sensor is virtual whereas in the BeagleBone a real presence sensor is used.

 For this, both call the same methods that init the MQTT broker and client which is used to communicate with the ESP8266 and the Serial which is used to communicate with the Circuit Playground Express.

+## circuitPlaygroundHardware
+This is a C++ project developed using Platformio framework for the Adafruit Hardware.
+The hardware keeps waiting for a serial character:
+* If 'a' is received the Hardware will enter alarm mode.
+It will speak out loud and it will begin to light in red-orange.
+* If 'd' is received the hardware will enter normal waiting mode.

 ## espHardware

-## circuitPlaygroundHardware

 ---DEPRECATED---